 Gay Guide Nigeria

-Homosexuality in Nigeria is illegal according to paragraph 214 as well as 217 of the Nigerian penal code and can be punished by imprisonment of up to 14 years.
-The north of Nigeria is Islamic and extremely conservative.
-As with most large, developing countries, it is not advisable to walk around at night, but rather to take a taxi to and from your destination.
-This warning should be taken very seriously, indeed, because politicians have been trying to pass harsher punishments for homosexuals for several years already.
-A law passed in May 2013 threatens anyone who enters into, assists or enacts gay marriages or registered partnerships with draconian jail terms.
-The bill was signed into law by the president on January 13, 2014.
-Nigeria is often described as the "Giant of Africa".
-The country has had a troubled history dominated by military rule which is only now beginning to shake off.
-Nigerians are extremely friendly and welcoming to foreigners who come to Nigeria, mainly on business.
-Lagos has however, acquired a reputation as being one of the most dangerous cities in Africa.
-In actual fact, most travellers who venture out of their air-conditioned hotels are often surprised at how friendly Lagosians are and how much the city has to offer.
-Lagos is probably the most vibrant city in Sub-Saharan Africa (outside of South Africa).
-The new democratic government has brought about a revival of nightlife in Lagos with bars, clubs and restaurants springing up everywhere.
+Homosexuality is illegal under sections 214 and 217 of the Nigerian Penal Code and can be punished with prison sentences of up to 14 years.
+The north of Nigeria is characterised by Islam and is extremely conservative.
+In the twelve northern states in which the Sharia law prevails, homosexuals are threatened with death by stoning.
+Homosexuals should be very cautious in Nigeria.
+As in most developing countries, it is not advisable to walk at night, it is better to take a taxi.
+This warning should be taken very seriously, as for several years politicians have been trying to punish homosexuality even more severely.
+In May 2013, a law was passed that allows draconian prison sentences to be imposed on people who enter a gay marriage or registered partnership, or undertake either.
+The law was signed by the president on 13 January 2014.
+After further tightening of the law in 2017, Nigeria's homosexuals were pushed even deeper into the underground.
+Otherwise there is the threat of denunciation, persecution and raids by the police, as well as flogging.
+Nigeria is often referred to as the "African giant".
+The country looks back on a difficult history dominated by military governments, which it is only now beginning to shake off.
+The Nigerians are an extremely friendly people and are considered very hospitable.
+Lagos has the reputation of being one of Africa's most dangerous cities.
+However, the fact is that most travellers who venture out of their air-conditioned hotel rooms are surprised to see how friendly the people of Lagos are and how much the city has to offer.
+Lagos is probably the liveliest city in sub-Saharan Africa, apart from South African cities.
+The new democratic government has brought with it a revival of nightlife in Lagos.
+Bars, clubs and restaurants are springing up everywhere.

 Cities in Nigeria